 Remind yourself that your child is doing his best.
 It is common for parents to be overly critical of their children during exams or important life events.

 So be mindful of this tendency and make an effort to reassure your child and praise him for his efforts, rather than chastising him for making mistakes.
+Some unnecessary stress can be caused by minor matters.
+It is important to avoid excessive worrying.

 If you keep a close eye on your child’s progress throughout the year, you will have a better idea of how he will fare in his exams.